ryim/MTG-Deckutils/README.md

 ### Optional
 If you are running BASH on your machine and are familiar with launchers, you can make life easier for you.

-1. In the root of this repository, there is the "deckutils" file, which contains a BASH launcher.
-Edit the file and replace "Your_Path_Here" with the full path to the "MTG-deckutils/bin" directory.
-2. Move the file to a directory which is in your $PATH.
+You can add the full path to the "MTG-deckutils/bin" directory to your $PATH.
+Alternatively, you can add an alias to your ~/.bashrc for the "MTG-deckutils/bin/deckutils.pl" file.

 ## Usage
-### Synopsis